giachello/mlgw/README.md

 The possibilities are endless.
 You can see a few examples here: [https://github.com/giachello/mlgw/blob/main/example_automations.yaml](example_automations.yaml).
 An easy way to see what goes on the ML bus is using the "Events" UI.
 (Developer tools->Events->Listen to Events and type: `mlgw.ML_telegram` in the field on the bottom of the page.

-For example the following setup catches a key event on the Beo4 remote.
+For example the following setup catches the Green key event on the Beo4 remote.

 ![BEO4 key event](./beo4_key_event.png)